 - 300 grams Basmati Rice

-- 2 tbsp Fresh Coriander or dried coriander leaf
+- 2 tablespoon Fresh Coriander or dried coriander leaf

 - Place the pressure cooker on fry/saute mode and fry the onion with olive oil for 5 Minutes